sarmadiali98/ReLico/verifier-benchmarks/README.md

 Demanding LF benchmarks in the included sample results:

 * **CheckpointBarrier2** is marked **Not valid** with `lfc_exit_code = 1`.
-In the included setup, this corresponds to an out-of-memory condition during LF verification, so the LF result is not valid as a successful verification result on that machine.
+This is a resource-bound LF workflow failure in the included setup.
+The LF run reports a failed/mismatched verification outcome and does not produce usable downstream SMT artifacts.
+The later Uclid SMT-generation step is killed with exit code 137.
 * **WideBarrier24** is marked **UNKNOWN** and has `ct = 1301`, with no successful downstream Uclid/Z3 verification stage in the included results.
 In practice, this benchmark is outside the verifiable LF range.
 * Both **CheckpointBarrier2** and **WideBarrier24** still produced valid TR-side results with RMC.